-At present, Alcina M.M.
-Bernardo is Associate Professor and Coordinator of the M.Sc. course in Food Engineering at the College of Biotechnology of Portuguese Catholic University (ESB-UCP).
+Alcina M.M.
+Bernardo is Associate Professor and Coordinator of the M.Sc. course in Food Engineering at UCP-ESB.
+She is a CBQF member since its foundation.

-She carries out research in Food Science and Engineering, focused mainly on Fruit and Vegetables.
-She is co-author of more than 70 papers in refereed international journals (h-index of 19, SCOPUS®).
-She is responsible for and professor of Fruits & Vegetables to the european M.Sc.
-BiFTec.
+She carries out research in Food Science, Technology and Engineering, focused mainly on Fruit and Vegetables.
+She is co-author of 80 papers in refereed international journals and book chapters (h-index of 24, SCOPUS®).
+She is responsible for and professor of several curricular units in Engineering to UCP-ESB courses and Fruits & Vegetables to the European M.Sc. course BiFTec-Food4S.
+Her research work was spotlighted in 2015 by Elsevier.

 Assis, F.R., Morais, R.M.S.C., Morais, A.M.M.B.
 (2016) Mathematical modelling of osmotic dehydration kinetics of apple cubes.
 Journal of Food Processing and Preservation, 41(3), 1-16; doi:10.1111/jfpp.12895.